Tougaloo College

 Tougaloo College is a private historically black college in the Tougaloo area of Jackson, Mississippi, United States.
 It is affiliated with the United Church of Christ and Christian Church (Disciples of Christ).
-It was established in 1869 by New York–based Christian missionaries for the education of freed slaves and their offspring.
-From 1871 until 1892 the college served as a teachers' training school funded by the state of Mississippi.
+It was established in 1869 by New York–based Christian missionaries for the education of freed slaves and their descendants.
+From 1871 until 1892, the college served as a teachers' training school funded by the state of Mississippi.
 In 1998, the buildings of the old campus were added to the National Register of Historic Places.
 Tougaloo College has an extensive history of civic and social activism, including the Tougaloo Nine.

 History

 Establishment

-In 1869, the American Missionary Association of New York purchased 500 acre of one of the largest former plantations in central Mississippi to build a college for freedmen and their children, recently freed slaves.
+In 1869, the American Missionary Association of New York purchased 500 acre of one of the largest former plantations in central Mississippi to build a college for recently freed slaves and their children.
 The purchase included a standing mansion and outbuildings, which were immediately converted for use as a school.
 The next year expansion of facilities began in earnest with the construction of two new buildings—Washington Hall, a 70-foot-long edifice containing classrooms and a lecture hall, and Boarding Hall, a two-story building which included a kitchen and dining hall, a laundry, and dormitories for 30 female students.

 Costs of construction were paid by the United States government through the education department of its Bureau of Refugees and Freedmen.
 Additional funds, totaling $25,500 in all, were provided for development of the school farm, including monies for farm implements and livestock.

 In 1871, the Mississippi State Legislature granted the new institution a formal charter under the name of Tougaloo University.
 No contingency fund was provided for the day-to-day operation of the school, with some students paying a tuition of $1 per month while others attended tuition free, contributing labor on the school farm in lieu of fees.
-The cost of two teachers at the school for five months were paid by the county boards of education of Hinds and Madison Counties; all additional operating funds were provided by the American Missionary Association.
+The cost of two teachers at the school for five months were paid by the county boards of education of Hinds and Madison counties; all additional operating funds were provided by the American Missionary Association.